To export livestock, licenced exporters must have:

 If not using TRACE, exporters should email their NOI submissions to Live Stock Exports, or mail it to:

-The Department of Agriculture and Water Resources
+The Department of Agriculture, Water and the Environment

-Live Animal Export Program
+Live Animal Export Branch

 GPO Box 858